xning11/xning11.github.io/_pages/edu-moments.md

 # entries_layout: grid
 ---

 Archived posts of educational thoughts.
+Some opinions may be outdated.